-8. There are three examples of using Agency funds which I know to be controversial.
+- There are three examples of using Agency funds which I know to be controversial.
 One was the expenditure of money under Project MOSES in securing the release of Cuban Brigade prisoners.
-Details of this gperation are best known to Larry Houston, Mike Miskorsky, George MacManus, and James Smith.
-Second, as you well know, when Lou Conein received his summons to report to the Joint General Staff Beadquarters on 1 November 1963 a large amount of cash went with him.
+Details of this operation are best known to Larry Houston, Mike Miskorsky, George MacManus, and James Smith.
+Second, as you well know, when Lou Conein received his summons to report to the Joint General Staff Headquarters on l November 1963 a large amount of cash went with him.
 My impression is that the accounting for this and its use has never been very frank or complete.
-Third, at one of the early Special Group meetings attended by McCone he took strong exception to proposals to spend Agency funds to improve the economic viability of West Berlin, and for an investment program in Mali.
-His general position was that such expenditures were not within the Agency's charter, and that he would allow such spending only on the direct personal request of the Secretary of State or the Secretary of Defense, or the White House.

-Citit in the bar in the
+Third, at one of the early Special Group meetings attended by McCone he took strong exception to proposals to spend Agency funds to improve the economic viability of West Berlin, and for an investment program in Mali. general position was that such expenditures were not within the Agency's charter, and that he would allow such spending only on the direct personal request of the Secretary of State or the Secretary of Defense, or the White House. - 9.
+I raise these issues of funding because I remember the Agency's being severely criticized by the House Appropriations Subcommittee for having spent \$3,000 for stamps in connection with a program to buy tractors to secure the release of prisoners from Cuba. - 10.
+Under the heading of old business, I know that any one who has worked in the Director's office has worried about the fact that conversations within the offices and over the telephones were transcribed.
+During McCone's ers cer tenure, there were microphones in his regular office, his inner office, his dining room, his office in East Building, and his study at his residence on White Haven Street.
+I do not know who would be willing to raise such an issue, but knowledge of such operations tends to spread, and certainly the Agency is vulnerable on this score.